Skip to main content

 IGRA TB Blood Test

-If the TB clinic ordered an IGRA (TB blood test) as part of your TB screening; we have a list of IGRA testing locations in the lower mainland.
+If the TB clinic ordered an IGRA (TB blood test) as part of your TB screening; we have a list of IGRA testing locations in BC.
 Remember to bring your BC Services card (carecard) and the test requisition paper that the TB clinic gave you.
 The list of locations and information provided may change.

 Routine blood work